mmeyer2k/dcrypt/README.md

 $plaintext = \Dcrypt\OneTimePad::crypt($encrypted, $key);
 ```

-`Otp` can also be configured to use any other hashing algorithm to generate the pseudorandom keystream.
+`OneTimePad` can use any hashing algorithm to generate the pseudorandom keystream.

 ```php
 <?php